Skip to content

 Execution can be paused in every CUDA kernel launch by activating the default breakpoints from the Control menu:

-This screenshot shows a debugging session on 128 gpus:
+This screenshot shows a debugging session on 128 GPUs:

 DDTgpus